BenjaminWootten/Final-Project-CISC-108-honors/README.md

 - [x] Track completed and uncompleted levels on level select screen
 - [x] Return to level select upon completing a level
 - [ ] Victory screen upon all levels being completed
+- [ ] Game instructions on main menu

 Extra task list:
 - [ ] New types of blocks